MaterializeInc/materialize/doc/user/content/sql/show-sources.md

 Field | Use
 ------|-----
 _schema&lowbar;name_ | The schema to show sources from.
 Defaults to `public` in the current database.
 For available schemas, see [`SHOW SCHEMAS`](../show-schemas).
-**MATERIALIZED** | Only return materialized sources, i.e. those with [indexes](../create-index).
-Without specifying this option, this command returns all sources, including non-materialized sources.
 **FULL** | Return details about your sources.

 ## Details